Anchors of Light

 the pressure under, over, everywhere

-having cooked her from within.
+having exhausted her within.

 In summer, the sun weighed down